Kimanis Bay

 Kimanis Bay (Malay: Teluk Kimanis) is a bay on the west coast of the island of Borneo.
 It is a part of Malaysian state of Sabah and connects to the South China Sea.
 Administratively, it belongs to Papar District in the West Coast Division.

 Geography

 The bay covers an area of approximately 450 km^{2}.
 The coastline extends in a wide arc from Cape Nosong to Cape Papar.
 In front of the bay is the island of Pulau Tiga.
 The coastline is predominantly not forested, with agricultural use.

 History

-The name of the bay is derived from the settlement of Kimanis.
+The name of the bay is derived from the settlement of Kimanis, the former capital of Ellena colony.
 The name Kimanis Bay can already be found on a map of British North Borneo from 1899 published by the North Borneo Chartered Company.

 Sabah-Sarawak Integrated Oil and Gas Project

 Aerial View of the Sabah Oil and Gas Terminal (SOGT) at Kimanis Bay.

 The Sabah Oil and Gas Terminal (SOGT), located in the coastal area of Kimanis Bay, serve as a receiving, storage and export station for oil and natural gas from Sabah's offshore fields.
 At the same time, the Sabah-Sarawak Gas Pipeline (SSGP) begins here, which transports natural gas over a distance of 522 kilometers to Bintulu, Sarawak.